bentice/bentice.github.io/index.md

 Acuity Ads is a Demand Side Digital Advertising Platform

+* Updated and Developed an internal analytics application using SQL, PHP, and JavaScript.

+* Developed an python application that automated a previously time consuming data cleaning process.

+* Advised product team from the perspective of a daily user on current and new features.

-* Managed over $500,000 in AdSpend.
+* Managed over $1 million in Ad Spend.

 * Maintained and formed new relationships with over 40+ advertisers.

-* Created data visualizations to educate clients, campaign managers, and sales about their ad campaigns.

-* Updated and further developed an internal analytics application using input from daily users.

-* Developed an application in python that automated a time consuming manual process.

-* Advised product team from the perspective of a daily user on current and new features.

 ### [Creative Destruction Lab](https://www.creativedestructionlab.com/)